Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: The model and some other related models

 where

 In order to obtain solutions for boson stars, this model should be coupled with gravity and, if necessary, also with electromagnetism.
-In this research, we investigate the case of Q-spheres and Q-shells with an electric charge, but without considering the gravitational interaction.
-The model is defined in the following chapter, and the following section of the work deals with the solution of the field equations and the analysis of compactons.
+In this research, we investigate the case of $Q$-spheres and $Q$-shells with an electric charge but without considering the gravitational interaction.
+The model is defined in the next section, followed by the solution of the field equations and the analysis of compactons.